MUST READ: ReachOut.com Guidelines

 - Reveal any personal details of your own or others: stay anonymous (this includes email addresses and links to social media pages like Facebook, Youtube, tumblr etc)

-- Post any inappropriate, obscene, offensive or provocative content.
+- Post any inappropriate, obscene, offensive or provocative content (don't swear at or about another person)

 - Break anonymity, even if you think you know someone in real life